Skip to content

 It’s getting more and more difficult to produce the sort of surfaces we would like when the traditional golf competition season is meant to get under way.
 And it is getting under way very soon.

 There will barely be a club that doesn’t have something scheduled for the first weekend in April.
 I know of many that kick off at the end of March.
-We are just not ready for it.
+Is it just me that thinks we are not ready for it?

 Advertisement